emberjs/ember-test-waiters/API.md

 ### getPendingWaiterState

-Gets the current state of all test waiters.
-Any test waiters whose `waitUntil` method returns false will be considered `pending`.
+Gets the current state of all waiters.
+Any waiters whose `waitUntil` method returns false will be considered `pending`.

-Returns **any** a result object containing a count of all waiters pending and a `waiters` object containing the name of all pending waiters and their debug info.
+Returns **IPendingWaiterState** An object containing a count of all waiters pending and a `waiters` object containing the name of all pending waiters and their debug info.

 ### hasPendingWaiters

-Determines if there are any pending waiters in the waiter manager.
+Determines if there are any pending waiters.

-Returns **[boolean][18]** `true` if there are pending waiters, otherwise `false`.
+Returns **[boolean][21]** `true` if there are pending waiters, otherwise `false`.

 ## Test Waiter class